commerceblock/mainstay/README.md

-# ocean-attestation
+# mainstay
-The ocean-attestation repository is an application that implements the [Mainstay protocol](https://www.commerceblock.com/wp-content/uploads/2018/03/commerceblock-mainstay-whitepaper.pdf) designed by [CommerceBlock](https://www.commerceblock.com).
+The mainstay repository is an application that implements the [Mainstay protocol](https://www.commerceblock.com/wp-content/uploads/2018/03/commerceblock-mainstay-whitepaper.pdf) designed by [CommerceBlock](https://www.commerceblock.com).
 It is a Go daemon performing attestations of the [Ocean](https://github.com/commerceblock/ocean) network to Bitcoin.
 It also includes a Confirmation tool that can be run in parallel to the Ocean/Bitcoin networks and confirm these attestations.

 ## Prerequisites
 * Go (https://github.com/golang)